Sarah Williams (Labyrinth): Casting and filming

 Connelly enjoyed making Labyrinth, describing the experience as "joyous", "magical", and the film set as being "like a wonderland" for her, although there was "hard work, some real physical work" involved.
 Sarah is one of the few human characters in Labyrinth, and Connelly initially found it a challenge to interact naturally with the puppets she shared many of her scenes with.
 Comparing the experience to acting with animals, she found the creatures easy to relate to once she "stopped analyzing" and thought of them as characters instead of puppets.
 Connelly built a good rapport with Jim Henson, who she felt understood her very well due to him having a daughter the same age as her.
 She found Henson's direction both creative and receptive to her ideas, saying, "He has a very positive idea of how a scene should be, but if you do something different, he'll say, 'Well, that's not what I had in mind, but I like that, too.
-Let's go with it.'"
+Let's go with it.
 Connelly also enjoyed working alongside her costar David Bowie (Jareth), from whom she learnt "to try many things ... to have fun with [acting], and to get to the point where you know your scene so well, that when you go to the set, you can just run with it, go in all different directions."
+Henson gave Bowie credit for his support of Connelly, stating, "He was of much assistance to her and helpful in a very human way."
 Connelly completed most of her scenes in two or three takes, except for very technical scenes or those involving complex puppets.
-Her most difficult stunt was the "Shaft of Hands" sequence where she descended a 30-foot high shaft in a body mold attached to a hinged bar, accompanied by a camera mounted on a forty-foot vertical camera track.
+Her most difficult stunt was the "Shaft of Hands" sequence where she descended a 30-foot-high shaft in a body mold attached to a hinged bar, accompanied by a camera mounted on a forty-foot vertical camera track.
 While Connelly named the ballroom scene as her favourite to film, she said she "had no skill whatsoever" at ballroom dancing, and had to have lessons with the scene's choreographer, Cheryl McFadden.
 She had a tutor on set so that she could keep up with her schooling while working on the film.